songkamongkol/misc/how-to-delete-docker-image.md

 * curl is installed on the private docker registry host

 ## Steps
 1. Make sure `delete` is enabled in the docker registry configuration.
-See [this](https://github.com/docker/distribution/blob/master/docs/configuration.md#delete) for detail on how to enable delete
+See [this](https://github.com/docker/distribution/blob/master/docs/configuration.md#delete) for detail on how to enable delete.
+Restart the registry if registry config file is updated.

 2. Find out the `digest` of the image to be delete using the following command

         curl -vv -XGET localhost:5000/v2/labserver/manifests/somboon